facebook

 Please note our withdrawal and refund policy below.
 The course commencement date is the 1st day of the semester.

-Upon commencement of course / module
+Upon commencement of course/module No refund

 Is there any financial aid or incentives that I can apply?